Lesson 15 - Taking a Deeper Look at Cellular Nucleic Acids and their Functions

 messenger

 molecule formed is called messenger RNA.
 Its formation is called transcription.
-See an
+S

 animation of the process at